The Templar Way of War: Foundations of a Defensive Elite

 The Strategic Context of Outremer

-Primary Defensive Formations for Fortress Defense
+Core Defensive Formations for Fortress Defense

 The Static Shield Wall (Scutum)

 The most common formation used to defend walls, breaches, or gates was the shield wall.
-Templars and sergeants stood shoulder to shoulder, interlocking their large heater shields to create an unbroken barrier of wood and iron.
-The front rank typically knelt with the base of their shields planted on the ground or the wall walk, while the second rank held their shields at chest height, creating a seamless "shield roof."
+Templars and sergeants stood shoulder to shoulder, interlocking their large heater shields to create an unbroken barrier of wood, leather, and iron.
+The front rank typically knelt with the base of their shields planted firmly on the ground or the wall walk, while the second rank held their shields at chest height, creating a seamless shield roof.
 This formation was highly effective against missile barrages and infantry assaults.
-Behind the wall, crossbowmen fired volleys over the heads of the defenders, while officers controlled the spacing to prevent gaps from opening.

 The Mobile Wedge (Bocce/Keil)

 When a sally port was opened or a critical breach required immediate reinforcement, the Templars deployed the wedge formation.
 This deep, triangular column of heavily armored knights drove into enemy formations with concentrated mass and momentum.
 The narrow front minimized exposure to flanking attacks while maximizing the shock power of the advancing knights.
-Sergeants covered the flanks and rear of the wedge.
-This formation allowed Templars to punch through enemy siege lines, destroy siege engines, or reinforce a crumbling section of wall before retreating in good order back behind the gates.

 The All-Around Defense (Orb)

 If a section of wall was lost or a tower isolated, Templar garrisons would form the circular defense (orb).
 Soldiers formed a ring around a vulnerable point, presenting shields and weapons outward in all directions.
 This compact, disciplined formation prevented flanking and allowed a surrounded unit to hold out while waiting for reinforcements or a signal to retreat.
-The center of the orb was reserved for the command element and wounded knights.
-This tactic was particularly effective in narrow streets or on the summits of towers, where numerical superiority could be negated by the tight Templar ranks.

 Integration with Ranged Weapons

 Templar formations were tied into the defensive system of the crossbow and the ballista.
 Crossbowmen operated in teams behind the shield wall, rotating between shooting and reloading.
 Their bolts, capable of penetrating chain mail at 200 yards, were directed at high-value targets or volleyed into assault columns.
-Ballistae and springalds provided heavy defilade fire, forcing attackers into pre-set killing grounds where the Templar shield walls awaited them.
+The Templars also fielded large numbers of archers from the local Syrian Christian population, who used composite bows with a higher rate of fire than crossbows.

 Templar defensive formations were not static; they adapted dynamically to the specific threats of a siege, including escalade, mining, and the final assault on a breach.